 Money, Dear Boy: Genndy Tartakovsky has made no secret that the only reason he took the job initially was because he needed work after Sym-Bionic Titan was canceled, although he has also said he's happy with the movie and was excited to do the sequel.

-What Could Have Been: Jonathan was intended at one point to be the last descendant of Abraham Van Helsing, which would have created a even bigger conflict between him and Dracula.
-It is not known when this plot point was dropped.
+Jonathan was intended at one point to be the last descendant of Abraham Van Helsing, which would have created a even bigger conflict between him and Dracula.
+It is not known when this plot point was dropped, and judging by the premise of 3 involving Dracula falling in love with a descendant of Abraham Van Helsing, it likely won't ever resurface.